josephius/power/README.md

 ## Rounds

 Each round of the tournament, there is a random 1/5 chance that two players will make contact.
 Once contact starts the players will interact for a random number of rounds (each round there is a 1/5 chance of it being the last round) or until one of them dies, after which the surviving players will return to the pool to again have a random chance of making contact.
-At the end of each round, players that are not interacting will gain points equal to half of their points.
+At the end of each round, players that are not interacting will gain points equal to a quarter of their points.
 Each round there is a 1/200 chance that it will be the last round.

 ## Strategies